swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 <a name="introduction"></a>
 ## 1. Introduction

-This specifications defines elements that extend the `<dss:SignRequest>` and `<dss:SignResponse>` elements of
+This specification defines elements that extend the `<dss:SignRequest>` and `<dss:SignResponse>` elements of
 \[[OASIS-DSS](#dss)\].